 Check the outdoor publications rack at your local camping retailer.
 Don’t forget the BSA Fieldbook, merit badge pamphlets, and Venturing publications.
 Google relentlessly.

 We found high adventure opportunities as close as the local park district that offers kayak and scuba lessons in the pool.
 A nearby city offers a rock-climbing wall, and a college offers high ropes courses.

 Our guys plan an annual, multiday, 50-mile canoe trip on local rivers.
 We have also taken the older Scouts to a summer camp in a neighboring state, where they have the opportunity to participate in high adventure activities like whitewater rafting and sailing, which are not offered in our area.

 Contact your council’s high adventure team, an excellent source for both training and resource information.
 Next, talk with your Venturers to determine their interests.
-While backpacking, canoeing, cycling, and rock climbing are fine traditional high adventure activities, there are many more challenges available, such as shooting sports, orienteering, and caving (spelunking).
+While backpacking, canoeing, cycling, and rock climbing are fine traditional high adventure activities, there are many more challenges available, such as orienteering, and caving (spelunking).